lubiah/kudadamold/src/routes/blog/_blog/whatsapp-status-saver-python-mobile/index.md

 So today, I wanted to be able to save my WhatsApp statuses without using a WhatsApp status saver app.
 I knew I could easily implement this with bash script but I wanted to use python so this is how I did it.

+## TL;DR Version
+The whole code is available as a [gist over here](t.github.com/biah/2b5f6bba5678fa688e4d5e2726cefbe6).
+Just clone the gist and follow the steps below.
+Also, don't forget to give it a star

 ## Installing Termux

 Termux is a terminal emulator for Android that allows for running a Linux environment on an android device.
 This application will allow you to install Python on your mobile device in order to run the script.
 You can [click here to download it](https://play.google.com/store/apps/details?id=com.termux&hl=en&gl=US).